tetzank/homepage/content/posts/return-oriented-programming.md

 The policy is not strictly followed everywhere but for the stack it is.
 The stack memory is obviously writable to store local variables and return addresses, but it does not need to be executable as it just contains data.
 We can check with `i~nx` if the stack is non-executable.
-On a modern linux system it should be.
+On a modern Linux system, it should be.

 The memory page containing the program instructions is executable but not writable, which prevents us from manipulating the program code.
 We can still redirect control flow anywhere we want and therefore execute any code in the program and its library dependencies.